 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trusteeadministered funds.
-The total contribution made for the year ended 31 August 2022 was £227k (2021: £209k), of which employer's contributions totalled £170k (2021: £157k) and employees' contributions totalled £57k (2021; £52k).
-The agreed contribution rates for future years are 18.5% per cent for employers and 5.5% - 12.5% per cent for employees.
+The total contribution made for the year ended 31 August 2023 was £263k (2022: £227k), of which employer's contributions totalled £197k (2022: £170k) and employees' contributions totalled £66k (2022: £57k).
+The agreed contribution rates for future years are 17.9% per cent for employers and 5.5% - 12.5% per cent for employees.
+Employer's contributions for the period to 31 August 2024 will be approximately £193k

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of a Trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.